-The justification prong examines whether districts' discriminatory partisan effects are justified by a legitimate state districting interest or neutral explanation.
-See Vieth, 541 U.S. at 307 (Kennedy, J., concurring in the judgment) (noting that "[a] determination that a gerrymander violates the law" must "rest . . . on a conclusion that [political] classifications . . . were applied in . . . a way unrelated to any legitimate legislative objective"); Bandemer, 478 U.S. at 141 ("If there were a discriminatory effect and a discriminatory intent, then the legislation would be examined for valid underpinnings.").
+The justification prong examines whether districts' discriminatory partian effects are justified by a legitimate state districting interest or neutral explanation.
+See Vieth, 541 U.S. at 307 (Kennedy, J., concurring in the judgment) (noting that "[a] determination that a gerrymander violates the law" "rest...on a conclusion that must [political] classifications . . . were applied in . . . a way unrelated to any legitimate legislative objective"); Bandemer, 478 U.S. at 141 ("If there were a discriminatory effect and a discriminatory intent, then the legislation would be examined for valid underpinnings.").
 As a general matter, once a plaintiff establishes a prima facie case that the boundaries of a challenged district violate the Equal Protection Clause, the burden shifts to the governmental defendant to prove that a legitimate state interest or other neutral factor justified such discrimination.
-See, e.g., Cooper, 137 S. Ct. at 1464 (racial gerrymandering); Brown, 462 U.S. at 842-43 (one-person, one-vote). contend-and Legislative Defendants do not dispute-that the same burden-shifting approach applies in partisan gerrymandering cases.25 Accordingly, once a plaintiff establishes a prima facie case of partisan vote dilution, the burden shifts to the defendant to prove that a district's or districts' discriminatory effects are attributable to a legitimate state interest or other neutral explanation.
+See, e.g., Cooper, 137 S. Ct. at 1464 (racial gerrymandering); Brown, 462 U.S. at 842-43 (one-person, one-vote).
+Plaintiffs contendand Legislative Defendants do not dispute-that the same burden-shifting approach applies in partisan gerrymandering cases.25 Accordingly, once a plaintiff

-The district court in Gill expressly declined to determine whether, at the justification inquiry, the burden shifts to the government defendant to prove that a districting plan's discriminatory partisan effects were attributable to a legitimate state interest.
+25 The district court in Gill expressly declined to determine whether, at the justification inquiry, the burden shifts to the government defendant to prove that a districting plan's discriminatory partisan effects were attributable to a legitimate state interest.
 218 F. Supp.
 3d at 911.
 As explained above, the burden-shifting approach taken by the Supreme Court in analogous Equal Protection cases counsels in favor of placing the burden on Legislative Defendants.
 And unlike the defendants in Whitford, who expressly argued that the burden on the justification prong rested with the plaintiffs, Whitford v.
 Nichol, 180 F. Supp.
 3d 583, 599 (W.D.
 Wis.
 2016) (summary judgment order), Legislative Defendants have not argued that Plaintiffs have the burden to prove that 2016 Plan's discriminatory partisan effects were not justified by a legitimate state interests.
-Nevertheless, we find that even if the burden lies with Plaintiffs, Plaintiffs have propounded sufficient evidence of the 2016 Plan's lack of justification to meet such a burden.